HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 **Remote Replication Mode**: Supporting both SCP and RSYNC.
 If RSYNC replication mode is selected, it needs to install RSYNC tools on all compute node servers and remote servers in advance.

 **Sign in without password**: If a remote server is connected through Sign in without password, all compute node servers are required to establish a password-free channel with the remote server.
-For the establishment of password-free channel, refer to the [Password-free Channel Description](install-and-deploy.md#description-of-implementing-password-free-login) chapter of the [Install And Deploy](install-and-deploy.md) document.
+For the establishment of password-free channel, refer to the [Password-free Channel Description](installation-and-deployment.md#description-of-implementing-password-free-login) chapter of the [Installation and Deployment](installation-and-deployment.md) document.

 **Remote Hostname**: IP address of the remote server